City Maps and Scaling Math

 Like suburban residential developments of today, these lots were drawn with generous amounts of room and were neatly arranged.
 These plots were designed by Bernardino Cantone, a city administrator who not only assessed the value of property but arranged them next to the streets he was also planning.
 You have to wonder if these wealthy elite suburbanites were wanting ‘to just get away from it all’ and escape with their friends from the riff-raff in the city center.

 It could be they were also seeking protection.
 Forty-four years after The Strada Nuova was first designed, nobleman Pietro Battista Cattaneo came along and modernized and fortified development.
 Cattaneo brought a new approach to urban planning that was rooted in survey technology.
 His plans included specific dimensions and were oriented like a proper map complete with a compass rose.
-His transformation plan for the Strada Nuova Development is considered this oldest surviving example of a full city plan.
+His transformation plan for the Strada Nuova Development is considered the oldest surviving example of a full city plan.

 The complex and detailed city plans of the Renaissance are a graphical record of a built environment that a) affords privacy to concentrated settlements of unrelated people and b) regulates interactions between people and place.
 These two factors in the emergence of permanent settlement suggest to those urban scientists in search of scaling patterns a watershed moment “in human development that made possible the open-ended accumulation of social products, in the form of stocks of knowledge and goods.”